EDGENortheastern/dan-m-dec22/README.md

 npm install
 ```

-### 3. To run logic and UI tests for our app, run the following command:
+### 3. To run logic and unit tests for our app, run the following command:

 ```sh
 npm test